-The purpose of this website is to educate and inform the campus community on how to prepare for and respond to an emergency, not to provide emergency notifications.
+The purpose of the Emergency Management website is to educate and inform the campus community on how to prepare for and respond to an emergency.

 ASU has developed a network of volunteer personnel to assist with developing emergency response plans and procedures for campus facilities.
 Faculty and staff primarily comprise the team, and are trained to execute leadership roles and responsibilities during emergencies.
 The BERT Roster depicts the representatives and their assigned facilities.